 I review progress with each of my clients periodically and provide my clients a therapy summary and my recommendations at the end of each phase of therapy.

 Theories I rely on include trauma, strengths, systems, eco-systems, attachment, emotions, emotional and social intelligence, self-efficacy, hope, choice, self-organizing, polyvagal and others.
 I use various therapy models depending on my clients’ needs, including cognitive and psychoeducational, narrative, bilateral stimulation or EMDR, ACT, Seeking Safety, ATRIUM, solution-focused, anger, energy-based, mindfulness, parts work, couples/marital therapy based on Gottman’s principles, internal family systems, parenting, grief therapy, play therapy, sand tray, poetry, TRE, bodywork, as well as trauma-informed practices.

-I strongly encourage all my clients to do some form of regular bodywork (TRE, yoga, tai chi, qi gong, massage therapy, etc.) and exercise, improve their diets and nutrition, socialize with family and friends, engage in hobbies or recreation, and have some fun in their lives.
+I strongly encourage all my clients to regularly do some form of bodywork (TRE, yoga, tai chi, qi gong, massage therapy, etc.) and exercise, improve their diets and nutrition, socialize with family and friends, engage in hobbies or recreation, and have some fun in their lives.

 Scheduling, Billing and Fees

 I schedule assessments after your consultation for the first available time slot that works with your schedule.
 During your assessment you and I will set up a set time and day for your therapy sessions, working with your schedule as much as possible.